 Priestley, Cara ’97

-BA Business Administration & Finance, Seattle University; MPP Public Policy, University of California at Los Angeles
+BA Business Administration & Finance, Seattle University; Master of Public Policy, University of California at Los Angeles

 Raney, Julie ’82

 BA Psychology, University of Notre Dame